atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/how-to-find-outliers-with-sql.md

 ---
 title: How to Find Outliers with SQL
-meta_title: How to Find Outliers with SQL
+meta_title: Find Outliers with SQL
 description: Find Outliers quickly with SQL.
 Detect outliers using simple ORDER BY techniques and using inter quartile range.
 Learn more.
 section: Appendix